AnishKr-24/AnishKr-24/README.md

 ## 👨‍💻 About Me

-I'm a passionate and results-driven **Full Stack Developer**, currently pursuing my **Master's in Computer Applications** at KL University.
+I'm a passionate and results-driven **Java Developer**, currently pursuing my **Master's in Computer Applications** at KL University.
 I specialize in backend development with **Java & Spring Boot**, and I enjoy crafting responsive frontend experiences using **React.js**.

 I'm excited by:
 - Building secure, scalable REST APIs